Polycystic Kidney Disease Clinical Presentation

 History

-Pain— in the abdomen, flank, or back— is the most common initial complaint, and it is almost universally present in patients with autosomal dominant polycystic kidney disease (ADPKD).
+Pain—in the abdomen, flank, or back—is the most common initial complaint, and it is almost universally present in patients with autosomal dominant polycystic kidney disease (ADPKD).
 The pain can be caused by any of the following:

-- Enlargement of one or more cysts
+Enlargement of one or more cysts

-- Bleeding, which may be confined inside the cyst, or lead to gross hematuria with passage of clots or a perinephric hematoma
+Bleeding, which may be confined inside the cyst, or lead to gross hematuria with passage of clots or a perinephric hematoma

-- Urinary tract infection (eg, acute pyelonephritis, infected cysts, perinephric abscess)
+Urinary tract infection (eg, acute pyelonephritis, infected cysts, perinephric abscess)

-- Nephrolithiasis and renal colic
+Nephrolithiasis and renal colic

-- Rarely, a coincidental hypernephroma
+Rarely, a coincidental hypernephroma

 In addition, patients with ADPKD may have abdominal pain related to definitively or presumably associated conditions.
 Dull aching and an uncomfortable sensation of heaviness may result from a large polycystic liver.
-Rarely, hepatic cysts may become infected, especially after renal transplantation.
+Rarely, hepatic cysts may become infected, especially after kidney transplantation.

 Abdominal pain can also result from diverticulitis, which has been reported to occur in 80% of patients with ADPKD maintained on dialysis, probably from altered connective tissue.
 However, this rate has not been demonstrated to be higher than the rate among other patients on dialysis.